Sebelandanishvar/Dog-Identification-App/README.md

 ## Summary of results
 The results of the analysis are located inside the **dog_app.ipynb** file.
-You can also see the summary in <a href="https://sebelan-danishvar.medium.com/a-statistical-analysis-of-airbnb-listings-in-seattle-looking-to-dig-deeper-into-data-bf9e7777b4cf
+You can also see the summary in <a href="https://sebelan-danishvar.medium.com/dog-identification-app-using-convolutional-neural-network-cnn-from-scratch-and-transfer-deab2bbf8e72">Medium </a>.
-">Medium </a>.

 ## Licensing, Authors, Acknowledgements
 All data set and libarues are free to download.